webwings74/Arduino-UNO-R4-MySQL-to-LED-Matrix/README.md

 # Arduino UNO R4 Wifi SQL to LED Matrix
 A small project to scroll messages from a MariaDB/MySQL database on a server to the LED Matrix on the Arduino UNO R4 Wifi, like the one I have and as shown below in the picture.
+The code should be quite self-explanitory, however it does contain remarks.
+They can be mostly in dutch, though.
+I will correct that in the near future.

 ![Arduino Uno R4 Wifi, with the LED Matrix](arduino-uno-r4-wifi.jpg)